legendu-net/blog/misc/content/2019-01-10-scala-with-gradle-in-intellij.markdown

 2. Run `gradle init --type scala-library` in terminal in the above directory.

-3. Import the directory as a Gradle project in IntelliJ.
+3. Import the directory as a Gradle project in IntelliJ IDEA.
+    Alternatively,
+    you can add `apply plugin: 'idea'` into `build.gradle` and then run the command `./gradlew openIdea` to import the directory as a Gradle project in Intellij IDEA.

 ## Hard Way

-1. Create a Gradle (default Java) project in IntelliJ.
+1. Create a Gradle (default Java) project in IntelliJ IDEA.

 2. Create a directory named `scala` under `src/main`.

-3. Mark the directory as source root directory.
+3. Mark the directory `src/main/scala` as source root directory.

 4. Open `build.gradle` and change its content to the following.